CongducPham/PRIMA-Intel-IrriS/Gateway/boot/README.md

 How it works?
 -----------

-After flashing the INTEL-IRRIS WaziGate SD card image, you can insert the SD card in any computer (Windows, Linux, MacOS) to copy some configuration files in the `/boot` partition of the SD card.
+After flashing the INTEL-IRRIS WaziGate SD card image, you can insert the SD card (you may need an SD card to USB adapter) in any computer (Windows, Linux, MacOS) to copy some configuration files in the `/boot` partition of the SD card.
 The `/boot` partition is in FAT32 format and therefore can easily be accessed (including Copy/Paste operation) from most operating system without any additional software driver.
+It will usually appear as an additional drive named `boot` on your operating system.

 There are basically 3 configuration files you can put in this `/boot` partition:

-- `gateway.zip`: a .zip archive with the latest `Gateway` content from the [INTEL-IRRIS GitHub](https://github.com/CongducPham/PRIMA-Intel-IrriS/tree/main/Gateway)
+- `gateway.zip`: a .zip archive with the latest `Gateway` content of the [INTEL-IRRIS GitHub](https://github.com/CongducPham/PRIMA-Intel-IrriS/tree/main/Gateway)
 - `intel-irris-band.txt`: simply contains either `eu868` or `eu433`
 - `intel-irris-auto-config.sh`: a script that mainly configures the WaziGate using its embedded REST API to create devices and sensors